Khulna University: English discipline

 Khulna University includes English literature and English language in its curriculum.
 English discipline came into existence in 1998, but the academic activities started in 1999.
-A language center was established.
-In Bangladesh, English literature is a celebrated curriculum preferred by the students.
-The discipline is GPA-oriented.
+A language center was established.The discipline is GPA-oriented.

 Under Arts and Humanities School, English discipline offers one undergraduate and two postgraduate programmes; one of the two MAs is MA in English, with courses in contemporary literature in English, linguistics, and literary theory; the other is MA in the English language that teaches current theoretical and practical courses in English language and linguistics.

 Environmental science discipline

-Environmental science as an undergraduate teaching programme is a relatively new one in this country.
-Khulna University opened the discipline in 1997.
+Environmental science as an undergraduate teaching programme is a relatively new one in this country, with Khulna University having opened the discipline in 1997.
 The subject incorporates physical, chemical and biological sciences, engineering and technology, socio-economics and management.
 The discipline offers a four-year undergraduate (Bachelor of Science in environmental science) and one and half years of postgraduate (Master of Science in environmental science) degrees and offers a Ph.D. programme.